-Our new strategic plan follows that tradition by confronting emerging challenges and reshaping what we do and how we do it.
+Our 2019-2023 strategic plan follows that tradition by confronting emerging challenges and reshaping what we do and how we do it.
 It will unleash the power of public health to pursue the greatest public health challenges globally, nationally, and in our own hometown of Baltimore.
 We will speak up loudly in support of science and the principle of improving health for all people.
 We know we can drive transformative change in the world because we have done it before.

 In October 1918, the School held its first classes just as the Great Influenza Pandemic began to intensify.
 Founded by William Henry Welch and the Rockefeller Foundation, the School made the pandemic the urgent launch point for its work.
 The pandemic jumpstarted the School’s growth as a leading center of research and training in epidemic disease and led to its rise in international prominence in vaccine development, evaluation and policy.
 Our faculty continued to advance health in many areas, conducting fundamental micronutrient research, developing the methods that made water safe to drink, making transformative advances in occupational health and injury prevention, leading the eradication of smallpox worldwide, and advancing health in countless other ways.

 However, new problems continue to emerge that challenge us to think in different ways.
 In the early 1900s, the perils of smoking were still not widely known.
 The first case of HIV was decades away, climate change had not yet been recognized as a major health threat, and the extent of gun violence we see today would have been impossible to imagine.
 With the aging of the population, we have seen a meteoric rise in non-communicable diseases and its consequences for both mortality and quality of life.